denten-books/plain-text/1-chapter.md

 encounter the familiar book anew as a computational device and to deal with the outcomes of that shift.
 It is to imagine a hermeneutics capable of apprehending computation.
 Finally, it is to preserve a sense of human agency in the act of interpretation.
-In this chapter, we will begin by ateempting to fix the location of the literary encounter in order to identify the very object of the book's study.
+In this chapter, we will begin by attempting to fix the location of the literary encounter in order to identify the very object of the book's study.
 I mean "location" in at least two different ways.
 The first entails finding the text in the machine.
 The second entails the search for spaces where such machines operate.
 Both senses, micro and macro, lead us to a historical archive of literary computational devices.
-Three such devices will emerge by the end of the chapter.
-I suspect they have fundamentally changed the nature of reading, but it will take me the rest of the book to confirm that suspcision.
+Three such devices, which have fundamentally changed the nature of reading, will emerge by the end of the chapter.

 The formal concept of a "device," widely used in literary studies, is an artifact of an unfortunate translation from Russian.
 The word *priem* would be